 8It came to pass on the next day when the Philistines came to strip the slain that they found Saul and his three sons fallen on Mount Gilboa.

-11Now when the inhabitants of Jabesh Gilead heard what the Philistines had done to Saul,
+11Now when the inhabitants of Jabesh-gilead heard what the Philistines had done to Saul,

-12all the valiant men arose and went all night, and took the body of Saul and the bodies of his sons from the wall of Beth Shan, and they came to Jabesh and burned them there.
+12all the valiant men arose and went all night, and took the body of Saul and the bodies of his sons from the wall of Beth-shan, and they came to Jabesh and burned them there.

-13They took their bones and buried them under the tamarisk tree in Jabesh and fasted seven days.
+13Then they took their bones and buried them under the tamarisk tree in Jabesh and fasted seven days.